Haellsigh/Bluetrackr/README.md

 ## 0.1.1

-- Initial prototype, in testing as of 24/11/2019.
+- Initial transmitter prototype, in testing as of 24/11/2019.
 - The transmitter failed to work.
-The exact same code on the receiver worked however.
+Using the same code on a STM32F072Discovery board seems to work however.
 - The next iteration will remove the

 ## 0.1.2